ComputeCanada/magic_castle/docs/README.md

 1. `count`: number of virtual machines with this combination of hostname prefix, type and tags to create (default: 1).
 2. `image`: specification of the image to use for this instance type. (default: global [`image`](#46-image) value).
-Refer to section [10.12 - Create a compute node image](#1012-Create-compute-node-image) to learn how this attribute can be leveraged to accelerate compute node provisioning.
+Refer to section [10.12 - Create a compute node image](#1012-Create-compute-node-image) to learn how this attribute can be leveraged to accelerate compute node configuration.
 3. `disk_size`: size in gibibytes (GiB) of the instance's root disk containing the operating system and service software
 (default: see the next table).